Steps to Getting Your Insurance License

 It’s never been a better time to become a licensed insurance agent, whether you want to specialize in property and casualty insurance (to sell products like homeowner’s insurance and auto insurance), life and health insurance, or another area.
 America’s Professor makes it easy to study for your licensing exam without having to take time off from work or school, stand in registration lines, or drive to and from insurance license classes.
 Read more below about the steps required to become a licensed insurance agent.

-Once you’ve decided which type of license you want to obtain, choosing an insurance exam prep course is your first step.
+Once you’ve decided which type of license you want to obtain, your next step is choosing the best insurance exam prep course.

 America’s Professor offers the highest quality insurance pre-licensing courses online.
 Enjoyable and informative, each course resembles a live, on-location class—only more convenient!
 Our knowledgeable instructors will walk you through all the material you’ll need to know to pass your licensing exam.